vidishsirdesai/projects/README.md

     - `rm -r .venv`.

 ### Installing dependencies
-1. Once the virtual environment is created, create a `.txt` file named, `requirement.txt`.
+1. Once the virtual environment is created, create a `.txt` file named, `requirements.txt`.
 2. Add the names of the dependent (required) packages (libraries) that are required by the app to be functioning.
 The below is the list of packages that are required,
 ```
 flask